 If you would like to open a medical marijuana dispensary or other establishment in Nevada, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
 We can guide you through the application process as well as maintenance of your business so it always adheres to Nevada law.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Clark County, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

-For more information see our articles on the Nevada crime of marijuana possession, Nevada crime of marijuana possession with intent to sell, Nevada crime of selling marijuana, Nevada medical marijuana laws, and Nevada crime of marijuana trafficking.
+For more information see our articles on the Nevada crime of marijuana possession, Nevada crime of marijuana possession with intent to sell, Nevada crime of growing marijuana, Nevada crime of selling marijuana, Nevada medical marijuana laws, and Nevada crime of marijuana trafficking.
 For information on how to open a medical marijuana dispensary in California, read our article on how to open a medical marijuana dispensary in California.

 1 Nev.
 SB 374 (2013).

 9Nev.
 SB 374(12)(2)(a) (2013).